msfrank/lyric/doc/devguide/reference/astschema.rst

 ``This``
 ........

+:Num Children:              0

+This evaluates a reference to the current receiver.

 ``True``
 ........

 :Num Children:              0
-:Recognized Attributes:     - `LiteralValue`_

-Declares a true boolean value.
+True evaluates a true boolean value.

 ``Try``
 .......